5 reasons white papers are challenged: data and stories

-And it wasn’t a concern that no one would bother to read both papers.
+And it wasn’t a concern that no one would bother to read both papers from this tech giant.

-I think the client was told to publish a white paper, so she wanted a white paper.
+I think the client was told to publish a white paper, so she wanted one white paper.
 Period.

-Not a lot of concerns about audiences and telescopes and microscopes and competing numbered lists.
+She didn’t want to hear about ice cream and telescopes and microscopes and competing numbered lists.

-Reading over that white paper today, it’s easy to see why it didn’t get much attention.
+Reading over that white paper today, it’s easy to see why it didn’t get much traction.

 What can you do to avoid an ineffective white paper?

-A poor partnership, a process breakdown, an inept designer, and a mishmashed structure.
+A poor partnership, a VP who trashed the process, an inept designer, and a mishmashed structure.

 These stories highlight the most spectacular challenges our projects have suffered.

-As B2B marketers and white paper writers, what can we learn from these challenged projects?
+As a B2B marketer or a white paper writer, what can we learn from these challenged projects?